top of page

 Cultures around the world recognise the power and value of creating ceremonies to acknowledge certain important times or experiences, or with the purpose of ingesting special plants and communing with "plant consciousness".

 This is not a recreational or hedonistic practice but a ritual, intentional way of mindfully, respectfully consuming a plant to develop a kind of personal connection to its energy, and receive its wisdom and experience its healing potential.
-My interest in experiencing a communion with a sacred plant spirit is what led me to first sit with cacao in 2017, in a traditional plant spirit medicine ceremony (inspired by Amazonian traditions) in which cacao was the (only!) medicine shared.
+My interest in experiencing a communion with a sacred plant spirit is what led me to first sit with cacao in 2017, in a traditional-style plant spirit medicine ceremony with cacao as the medicine.
 This is the way of working with cacao that called me, the way I subsequently trained in (in 2018), so what I offer is a plant spirit medicine ceremony.
 I later studied with indigenous Mayan teachers in order to learn about the ancestral culture of cacao in particular, and to feel I was working respectfully and with permission from indigenous medicine carriers.
-I also learned authentic Mayan rituals and invocations which I use in my ceremonies.
-What I offer is therefore a fusion of Mayan rituals and Amazonian plant spirit medicine ceremony, but always sharing only pure cacao.
-(Contrary to what you may have heard, there is no such thing as a "Mayan cacao ceremony" - as I will explain in the ceremony...
+From these teachers, I learned authentic Mayan rituals and invocations which I am able to use in my ceremonies.
+What I offer is therefore a fusion of Mayan ritual and traditional plant spirit medicine ceremony.
+Cacao is the only medicine plant I work with.

 - You're drawn to nature/earth-based spiritual traditions, or a longing to connect with something "sacred" in a non-religious way